mbadwa/DevOps-Projects/vprofile-local-env/project-deploy-details.md

 ## 2. Automatic Provisioning

-Open either /DevOps-Projects/vprofile-project-local /vagrant/Manual_provisioning_WinMacIntel or the MacOSM1 folder depending on your OS.
+Open either [here](/vprofile-local-env/vagrant/Automated_provisioning_WinMacIntel/) for Linux/Windows/MacIntel or [here](/vprofile-local-env/vagrant/Automated_provisioning_MacOSM1/) for MacOSM1 folder depending on your OS.

 1. The Vagrantfile in it, is slightly different, it points to scripts for each service, e.g. "mysql.sh", memcache.sh", etc.
-2. *cd* into /DevOps-Projects/vprofile-project-local /vagrant/Manual_provisioning_WinMacIntel
+2. *cd* into /DevOps-Projects/vprofile-project-local /vagrant/Automated_provisioning_WinMacIntel
 3. Then just run *vagrant up* command.
 4. After all all the servers are up.
 SSH into the "web01" and get the IP of the server and then verify in the browser.
 5. Verify in the browser by getting the IP address of "web01" server.